 The filtration inside has also changed and has mechanical and biological elements.
 Kaldnes K3 filter media is used for the biological filtration, these are superb for housing bacteria due to their design the surface area has been maximised housing millions and millions of colonies.
 These colonies break down fish waste and consume them leading to healthy water.

 Foam cubes are used for the mechanical filtration side, rather than a sheet or block of foam and this is because there is more surface area used and Hozelock have concluded from vigorous testing that the cubes offer better filtration than the current foams used in many filters.

 PLL UV Lamps are used to stop green water, they are much more effective and give a better UV output than PLS or G8 UV Lamps.
 The 6000 uses an 18 watt lamp, 9000 uses a 24 watt lamp and the 14000 uses a 36 watt lamp.

-The Bioforce Revolution is also available as a kit, which includes a filter pump which is the perfect match for the filter size.
+Available as a kit, which includes a filter pump which is the perfect match for the filter size.
 It is also much better value for the customer than purchasing a pump and filter separately to each other.
 The beauty of a kit is that you are pretty much ready to set up, all you're going to need is piping and clips.
 Then you're ready to go.

 Heating will be a deciding factor on the variety of plants you are able to grow in a greenhouse and the number of plants that can be kept over winter.
 Here, Robert Hall goes through the pros and cons of the different types of heating that are available.